adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 }
 ```

-For the above example to work, you will have to define the `comments` as a relationship on the `Post` model.
-The type of the relationship does not matter.
+For the above example to work, you must define the `comments` as a relationship on the `Post` model.
+The type of relationship does not matter.

 ```ts
 class Post extends BaseModel {